 Not all of the new arrivals on the island wanted to be there, for this Straits Settlement was a destination of convicts brought from other parts South-East Asia and India.
 They were often used as a source of cheap labour, although some were eventually given an element of freedom and paid an allowance.
 When on shore leave, crew members of the Saracen probably observed convicts employed on various public works including the new St Andrews Cathedral, which had been begun in March.
 Some of the prisoners became skilled artisans and one group became so expert at brick making they would win a silver medal at a competition in India.
 The relatively benign regime did not apply to all those who were detained, however.
 One of the incarcerated, who would surely have loved to have seen any work in progress, or even the light of day, was Bhai Maharaj Singh, a Sikh who had led resistance to the British in the Punjab.
 He had been arrested and transported to Singapore and was held in solitary confinement in a ‘dark, dingy and absolutely unhealthy’ cell.
 Given his deteriorating health the local Civil Surgeon had recommended that Singh be allowed an occasional walk in the open but this was refused by the Government of India, which was still, essentially, the East India Company.

-It is doubtful if such cruelty was extended to British sailors sent to the cells by their captain but, even if conditions were better than those endured by the Sikh leader.
-Nonetheless their days, even though their sentences would have been short, would not have been relaxing.
+It is doubtful if such cruelty was extended to British sailors sent to the cells by their captain, but even if conditions were better than those endured by the Sikh leader their days of incarceration would not have been relaxing.
 Richards, having dealt with incidents of indiscipline off the coast of Siam relatively leniently, decided one of his crew, named Palmer, should go to Singapore prison after being found guilty of desertion.
 The seaman was sentenced to ten days with hard labour.
 At least Palmer was able to return to his ship.
 Singh was never to return to India.
 He was to die in prison in July.

 Apart from irritating matters of discipline Richards probably enjoyed his time in Singapore.
-For the first time in six months he would have had the opportunity to mix with the captains of several other ships, including the Spartan, and find out what had been happening in China and Japan.
+For the first time in six months he would have had the opportunity to mix with the captains of several other ships, including the Spartan, and find out first hand what had been happening in China and Japan.
 A certain amount of ceremony had to be observed too.
-All visiting Royal Navy vessels were required to be ‘dressed’ with flags on May 24th, which was Queen Victoria’s birthday.
+All visiting Royal Navy vessels were required to be ‘dressed’ with flags for Queen Victoria’s birthday on May 24th.
 This occasion was celebrated wherever the British held sway and remains an official holiday in Canada today.
 The flags were out again on June 14th to mark the birth of the Prince Imperial of France.
-The son of Napoleon the Third, the boy had actually been born in March but he was to be baptised in Paris on that day.
-The display was a suitable tribute to the heir to the throne of Britain’s Crimean War ally, although the Crown Prince would never become Emperor.
+The son of Napoleon III, the boy had actually been born in March but he was to be baptised in Paris on that day.
+The display was a suitable tribute to the heir to the throne of Britain’s Crimean War ally, although the Crown Prince would never become an emperor.
 Instead, when his father was deposed, he went into exile.
 He eventually found his way to South Africa in the British Army, where he died a heroic death in a skirmish with the Zulus.
 If the start of his life was celebrated by the British so too was its end.
 Queen Victoria herself lead the funeral procession after his body had been returned to England on a British troopship.

-More routine but nonetheless demanding tasks also had to be attended to by each Royal Navy captain in Singapore as they prepared to put to sea again.
-Given the depleted state of provisions when off the mouth of the Chao Phraya there would have been plenty of storage space on the Saracen for fresh supplies.
+Routine tasks had, of course, to be attended to by each Royal Navy captain too as they prepared to put to sea again.
+Given the depleted state of provisions when off the mouth of the Chao Phraya River there would have been plenty of storage space on the Saracen for fresh supplies.
 Purchases, which had to be carefully recorded, were made of ships biscuit, oatmeal, salt beef, salt pork, flour, suet, tea, sugar, raisins, pepper and mustard, vinegar, lime juice and rum.
 Items needed for the cleanliness and efficient running of the ship were bought too and canvass and needles were acquired as were beeswax and deck brushes and new iron rollocks for the ship’s boats.
 A month after arrival the Saracen was ready to depart.
 Palmer was back on board and as the ships cook, William Flashman, had departed for Hong Kong on the Spartan the galley was under new management.
 The brig-sloop left Singapore on June 22nd on what was to prove be a series of notable surveys.

 Although, even in the Gulf of Siam, the number of merchant steamers was increasing, wind rather than coal was still the main source of energy used in transporting goods by sea.
 Consequently, the work of the Saracen would to some extent be dictated by the imperative to make the passage of sailing ships involved in trans-Gulf trade with Singapore safer.
 When the Saracen left Singapore she was ultimately bound for Bangkok and as the south-west monsoon was blowing Richards followed the usual practice of sailing along the Peninsula coast and making for the Redang Islands first.
 Of course, once the surveys were made, they would be of similar value to the captains of both sailing and steam ships.